sayitfast/MountWizzard3/docu/installation.md

 at least double the solving speed.

 #### Preparing local working directory
 If you would like to use MountWizzard on you astro imaging computer, it makes a lot of sense to create a working directory of your choice and location on your computer.
 Please keep in mind, that you need write permissions in that directory, otherwise MounWizzard won't run and work.
 So for simple demo, I put it on the desktop:

 <img src="pics/workdir.png"/>

 Please put the downloaded application and start it.
-MountWizzard will create in that directory some subdirs:
+MountWizzard will create in that directory some
+subdirs:

 <pre> /config </pre>

-where all the configuration like the config from MountWizzard, but also your horizon file and your model points file (if you have one from
-ModelMaker for example) and some downloaded mount computer updating data (comets, asteroids, UTC files etc.)
+where all the configuration like the config from MountWizzard, also your horizon file and your model points file (if you have one from ModelMaker for example) and some downloaded mount computer updating data (comets, asteroids, UTC files etc.).
+In addition you will find your stored profiles as well in this directory.

 <pre> /analysedata </pre>
 where all files are stored, which were created with every model building run.
+This includes the data for model making out of data.
 And finally

 <pre> /images </pre>